 The Design Team at Atlassian practices virtual creative critiques.
 One designer presents the work from the group and gets feedback from the other team.
 By rotating who presents, the ritual ensures that every team member gets a chance to share.

 Smart organizations use rituals to turn each moment of the employee cycle into a meaningful opportunity.
 Use the following chart – and questions – to help uncover opportunities to design rituals that will keep people engaged across the employee cycle.

 Camino Information Services gets every new hire an Angry Bird desk plush toy of their preference, one that fits their personality.
 Atlassian welcomes new employees by giving them a paid vacation before they even start working – the Australian software unicorn shows how much it trusts its employees.

 Zappos’ “New Hire Training” is an onboarding program where everybody has to spend at least 30 hours in customer service, regardless of their role.
-The online retailer offers the “Pay to Quit” bonus to new employees as a rite of passage – people are tempted between getting a check and leave, or saying no to $ 4,000 and stay.
+The online retailer offers the “Pay to Quit” bonus to new employees as a rite of passage – people choose between the tempting offer of getting a check and leaving, or saying no to $ 4,000 and staying.